 All our events require prior registration.
-For details on how to do this for these following events, please visit our registration page.
+For details on how to do this for these following events, please visit our registration page via this link.

 Cooking with the Muse: Food & Cooking in Prose & Poetry — April 27